-11 FAIR VALUES OF FINANCIAL INSTRUMENTS
+9. FAIR VALUE OF FINANCIAL INSTRUMENTS

-The fund has investments at fair value through profit & loss and other comprehensive income which is measured at fair value and are classified within level 1 and level 2 respectively.
-Fair value of investments in Sukuk and Murabaha placements are evaluated by the Fund based on parameters such as commission rates, specific country risk factors, and individual creditworthiness of the counterparties.
-Management believes that the fair value of all other financial assets and liabilities are classified as amortised cost and at the reporting date approximate their carrying values owing to their short-term tenure and the fact that these are readily liquid.
+The Fund has investments at fair value through profit or loss which is measured at fair values and are classified within level 1 and level 2 of the fair value hierarchy and the Fund's investments at FVOCI is measured at fair values and classified within level 2 of the fair value hierarchy.
+All other financial assets and liabilities are classified at amortised cost and management believes that the fair value of all other financial assets and liabilities at the reporting date approximate their carrying values owing to their short-term tenure and the fact that these are readily liquid.
+There were no transfers between various levels of fair value hierarchy during the current year or prior year.

-12 MATURITY ANALYSIS OF ASSETS AND LIABILITY
+10. MATURITY ANALYSIS OF ASSETS AND LIABILITIES